unm-historiography/metahistory/essays/thematic/historical-fiction.md

     image-url="genesis.jpg"
     source="https://en.wikipedia.org/wiki/The_Creation_of_Adam#/media/File:Michelangelo_-_Creation_of_Adam_(cropped).jpg" %}

+We can never truly know everything about the past.
+There is so much that was lost, destroyed, or simply never recorded.  this leaves substantial gaps in both the record and our understanding of the past.
 Historical fiction **goes beyond the absolute historical record**, interpolating and intuiting the missing dialogues and minor events.
 It adds a vibrancy—**life**—that has long been missing from the chronicle.
 We have all heard tales of [Hercules](https://simple.wikipedia.org/wiki/Hercules), [Apollo](https://simple.wikipedia.org/wiki/Apollo), and [Icarus](https://en.wikipedia.org/wiki/Icarus).
 Early civilizations—[Greeks](https://en.wikipedia.org/wiki/Ancient_Greece), [Romans](https://en.wikipedia.org/wiki/History_of_Rome)—used [myths](https://en.wikipedia.org/wiki/Myth#Mythology) to inform and teach about their origins and place in the world.
 This was done to equal effect within Christendom, with the Old and New Testament stories of the Bible, beginning with the creation myth in the ["Book of Genesis"](https://en.wikipedia.org/wiki/Book_of_Genesis).
 These stories seize our interest because they are exciting.
 Then, as now, these fictions tell us about who we are and where we come from.
 These works are, arguably, more fiction than fact, and this is what grabs our attention sucking us into the story.
 While they are at some level fiction, there is little debate regarding their value in studying of history. [^10Tod][^delph]

 Historical fiction is different.
 In fact, it is more interesting and possibly **more historically accurate**, by many accounts, than the [Greek](https://en.wikipedia.org/wiki/Greek_mythology), [Roman](https://en.wikipedia.org/wiki/Roman_mythology), or [Christian](https://en.wikipedia.org/wiki/Christian_mythology) mythologies.
 While interesting, these mythologies provide little historical substance.
 In this way historical fiction serves a greater purpose to us as readers of history, beyond mere entertainment.
-We strive for accuracy and detail, which is at the heart of historical fiction, and hunger for the moments that it creates.[^creanon]
+We strive for accuracy and detail, which is at the heart of historical fiction, and hunger to understand the moments in between.[^creanon]

  {% include figure.html
     class="img-left"